Connect with others who understand.

 Diagnosing Type 1 Narcolepsy

-To receive an official diagnosis of type 1 narcolepsy, a person must exhibit excessive daytime sleepiness for at least three months that cannot be explained by another health condition or medication/substance use.
-They must also have one of two additional sets of criteria:
+To receive an official diagnosis of type 1 narcolepsy, a person must exhibit excessive daytime sleepiness for at least three months that cannot be explained by another health condition or substance use, and one of two additional sets of criteria:

-• Cataplexy and a positive multiple sleep latency test (MSLT) — a sleep study which measures how quickly a person falls asleep and if they enter REM sleep
+• Cataplexy and a positive multiple sleep latency test (MSLT) result— A sleep study that measures how quickly a person falls asleep and if they enter REM sleep

 • Hypocretin deficiency